Problems tackled: 300,620

 Before undergoing any cosmetic procedure, it is essential to do a lot of homework.
 The following advice is mainly about the UK; if you live elsewhere, find out about surgeons’ qualifications in your country.

 Do not rush into anything.
-Read as much as you can about cosmetic surgery, and note down the names of surgeons who are mentioned or quoted.
+Read as much as you can about cosmetic surgery and note down the names of surgeons who are mentioned or quoted.
 Remember that all surgery has risks.
 Think carefully about why you want the procedure done.
-For example, cosmetic surgery is unlikely to improve a relationship that is going nowhere.
-If you are going through a life crisis, do not make any decisions about cosmetic surgery.
+For example, cosmetic surgery is unlikely to improve a relationship that is problematic.
+If you are going through a life event, or a period of vulnerability, do not make any decisions about cosmetic surgery.

 Do not be pressured by anyone else.
 You will be the one undergoing surgery, so do it only if you want it for yourself.